m4dm4x1337/torified-wifi-hotspot/README.md

 NETWORK
 ```

-Make sure your router supports DHCP or change the `eth0` configuration so that a static IPv4 address is used (see the comment in the file), otherwise you may loose the connection after the next command, and then you will have to change or remove the files on another computer.
+Make sure that your router supports DHCP or change the `eth0` configuration so that a static IPv4 configuration is used (see the comment in the file), otherwise you may loose the connection after the next command, and then you will have to change or remove the files on another computer.
 Restart `systemd-networkd` using this command:

 ```shell
 systemctl restart systemd-networkd.service